-Complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA renewal, and mail it to the address indicated.
+4. Complete the Free Application for Federal Student Aid (FAFSA) or the FAFSA renewal, and mail it to the address indicated.

-3. Request that all official high school transcripts or General Educational Development (GED) scores are sent to the Office of Admissions, Records and Retention (OARR).
+5. Request that all official high school transcripts or GED scores are sent to the college's OARR.
 High school seniors should submit a seven-semester transcript.
 College transfer students must also submit official transcripts from all colleges previously attended.